About the Vaccine

 How Fast is the Rollout and Who’s Next to Receive it?

-We are currently vaccinating 1A.1-1B.
+We are currently vaccinating 1A–1B.
 Our progress through the additional phases will be based on future shipments of the vaccine.
 Guidance for our patients and our community will be provided in future communications.

-Following vaccination, it is critical that we continue to wear masks, maintain social distancing, and practice other non-pharmacological interventions.
-At this point, it is unclear whether those who are vaccinated could still spread the virus to others.
-All PPE requirements will continue to remain in effect on campus.
+Following vaccination, it is critical that we continue to wear masks, maintain physical distancing, and practice other non-pharmacological interventions to protect our vulnerable patient population and others.

 Consider the Benefits of Vaccination